fhiso/tsc-governance/minutes.md

-**2015-06-19** Suspended the [CCEG](/egs#core) in order to prioritise the work of the [S&CEG](/egs#sources); the CCEG mailing list had been silent for three months, they have no Coordinator, and none of its members have been active recently
+**2015-06-19** Suspended the [CCEG](/egs#core) in order to prioritise the work of the [S&CEG](/egs#sources); the CCEG mailing list had been silent for three months, they have no Coordinator, and none of its members have been active recently.

 **2015-06-15** Reported to the [S&CEG](/egs#sources) on a [possible opportunity to work with